-You have the right to choose a provider for your care.
 You have the right to choose a provider in the plan's network.
 You also have the right to go to a women's health specialist (such as a gynecologist) without a referral and still pay the in-network cost-sharing amount.